Makowiec (Polish Poppy Seed Roll)

 How to Make Poppyseed Cake (Makowiec):

-- Place the raisins in hot water and set them aside to soak.
+- Start by soaking the raisins in hot water and allowing them to rehydrate for 15 minutes or so.

 - Melt the butter and allow it to cool slightly.